 In early 2020, the chain of calibrations applied between 1996 and 2019 to solar data of the NSF and NOAA monitoring networks was re-evaluated (Bernhard and Stierle, 2020).
 This analysis suggested that the scale of spectral irradiance of NIST standard F-616 is low compared to the scale of primary standards used before 2013.
 This bias is -2% at 300 nm, -1% at 375 nm, and less than $\pm 0.5\%$ between 420 and 600 nm.
-Version 2 solar data of Volume 31 were scaled upward accordingly, however, Version 0 remain traceable to the original scale of the primary standard F-616.
+Version 2 solar data of Volume 32 were scaled upward accordingly, however, Version 0 remain traceable to the original scale of the primary standard F-616.

-Figure 2 shows a comparison of working standards 200W011 and 200W019 with the long-term standard 200WN007 based on absolute scans taken on 8/16/2021.
-The scales of spectral irradiance of the three standards agreed to better than $\pm 0.5\%$ on average in the UV-A and visible range, and to within $\pm 1\%$ in the UV-B range.
-A similar comparison of the working standards M543, 200W011, 200W019 was performed on 4/28/2022.
-At this time, the three standard agreed to within $\pm 0.7\%$, confirming that calibrations of the reporting period are very consistent.
+Figure 1 shows a comparison of the three working standards and the two long-term standards based on absolute scans taken on 5/5/23, shortly after the period of solar measurements had ended.
+The scales of spectral irradiance of the five standards agreed to better than $\pm 0.5\%$ on average in the UV-A and visible range, and $\pm 1\%$ in the UV-B range.
+A similar comparison was performed on 8/19/2022 with similar results, confirming that calibrations of the reporting period are consistent within acceptable limits.

-Figure 2.
-Comparison of McMurdo standards 200W011, 200W019, and 200WN007 using absolute scans performed on 8/16/2021
+Figure 1.
+Comparison of all McMurdo working and long-term standards using absolute scans performed on 5/5/2023.

 The scale of irradiance maintained by the five on-site standards was further checked by comparing SUV-100 measurements with data of the collocated GUV-511 radiometer.
 Like in the last years, the GUV radiometer was vicariously calibrated against the SUV's measurements.
-Calibration factors established for the GUV's 305, 340, 380 and PAR channels for the 2020/21 period agreed to within 0.5% with those calculated for the reporting period, confirming that the scales of irradiance applied to solar data of the SUV-100 spectroradiometer in 2020/21 and 2021/22 are consistent.
+Calibration factors established for the GUV's 305, 340, and PAR channels for the 2021/22 period agreed to within 0.3% with those calculated for the reporting period, confirming that the scales of irradiance applied to solar data of the SUV-100 spectroradiometer in 2021/22 and 2022/23 are consistent within reasonable limits.